vortexmakes/TrazerTC/README.md

 - A recent version of [Trazer](https://github.com/vortexmakes/Trazer/releases)

 ## Using Trace Compass with Trazer
-1. Run your reactive embedded application, which uses [RKH](https://github.com/vortexmakes/RKH) framework, together with [Trazer](https://vortexmakes.com/rkh/trazer.html).
-It is a console application to capture and format application traces from an instrumented application based on [RKH](https://github.com/vortexmakes/RKH)
+1. Capture a trace session of your reactive embedded application
     1. Run [Trazer](https://vortexmakes.com/rkh/trazer.html) from a terminal typing a sentence like that: `./trazer -c /dev/ttyS0 115200 8N1 -o outtraces` to capture traces from a serial port and to save them to a file
-    2. Run your embedded and instrumented application
+    2. Run your embedded instrumented application which uses the [RKH](https://github.com/vortexmakes/RKH) framework
 1. Run an Eclipse IDE instance
 2. Open __Tracing__ perspective from __Window__ > __Perspective__ > __Open Perspective__ and select __Tracing__
 3. Import TrazerTC project and open the __Project Explorer__ view